-On a consolidated basis, the Group is required to comply with capital requirements set by the BCEAO for banks The Group's capital is divided into three tiers:
+On a consolidated basis, the Group is required to comply with Basel II/III capital requirements set by the BCEAO for banks headquartered in the UEMOA zone.
+On a standalone basis, banking subsidiaries are required to maintain minimum capital levels and minimum capital adequacy ratios which are determined by their national or regional regulators.

+The Group's capital is divided into two tiers:

+Common Equity Tior 1 capital

-- Common Equity Tier 1 capital is made up of share capital (net of treasury shares), retained earnings, reserves created by appropriations of retained earnings, and non-controlling interests allowed as Common Equity Tier 1 capital by the regulator.
-Certain intangibles and goodwill are deducted in calculating Common Equity Tier 1 capital;
+- Tier 1 capital: share capital (net of treasury shares), retained earnings, reserves created by appropriations of retained earnings, and non-controlling interests allowed as Tier 1 capital by the regulator.
+Certain intangibles and goodwill are deducted in calculating Tier 1 capital: and - Tier 2 capital: subordinated debt and other loss-absorbing instruments, certain revaluation reserves, and noncontrolling interests allowed as Tier 2 capital by the regulator.